ker2x/DearDiary/README.md

 - mysql suck :[
   - why is it so bad ?
 - should i buy Hopper disasm ?
-- i want to go home
+- i want to go home. i'm going home.
-- i'm going home
 - i'm home

 #### Exploring CVE-2021-3156 @ home